jeffThompson/DesigningWithData/Assignments/Week12_FinalProject.md

 Your finished project should include the following:

 * An Are.na channel of research clippings (annotated links, images, etc) with at least 30 sources, posted as a link on the assignment on Canvas
-* An `8.5x11"` version of your project's "question"
+* An `8.5x11"` version of your project's "question," printed and uploaded to Canvas
 * Small-group presentation of your project's topic and data
 * Finished visualization, with documentation uploaded to Canvas